cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/5-secrets-effective-communication.md

 > * **Feeling Empathy:** Given what you just said, I can imagine you might be feeling X, Y, and Z. (X, Y, and Z would be words from the [Feeling Words](https://feelinggood.com/wp-content/uploads/2017/11/Feeling-Words-Chart-with-Five-Secrets-v-2.pdf) list.)
 > * **Inquiry:** Did I get that right?
 Can you tell me more about what you've been thinking and feeling?

-> These techniques are invaluable in therapy, and go back to the pioneering work of Karl Rodgers, who argued that therapist empathy is the necessary and sufficient condition for personality change.
+> These techniques are invaluable in therapy, and go back to the pioneering work of Carl Rodgers, who argued that [therapist empathy is the necessary and sufficient condition for personality change](https://www.researchgate.net/profile/Keith_Tudor/publication/258191573_Understanding_Empathy/links/57450b2f08ae9f741b408583/Understanding-Empathy.pdf).
 Although subsequent research did not confirm this idea, there is still little argument that empathy is absolutely necessary for good therapeutic work.

 ##### Other common errors when using Thought and Feeling Empathy include:
 * Helping